 Advances in Care

-The Mount Sinai Medical Center is at the forefront of surgical advances in the use of endoscopes (small cameras), tube-shaped retraction systems, and intraoperative computer-assisted navigation.
+The Mount Sinai Health System is at the forefront of surgical advances in the use of endoscopes (small cameras), tube-shaped retraction systems, and intraoperative computer-assisted navigation.
 Our neuroscientists and physician/researchers are making strides in advancing the limits of minimally invasive spine surgery.

 Among the minimally invasive spine surgeries we offer are: